-They have to be different, because DWI cases are different from regular criminal cases.
+They have to be different, because DWI cases are not the same as criminal cases.

 The first big difference is that a DWI charge always involves some form of drug or alcohol testing.
 Unfortunately, a lot of the "testing" that police will try to use to convict you is worthless.

 Here's one example: breathalyzers.
 A crafty 15-year old could build one in your garage.
 These machines look like a Commodore 64 and you can fool them into returning a false positive result by eating a taco.

 Here's another example of worthless testing: Field Sobriety Tests.
 FST's were designed by law enforcement to be failed.
 The studies that were supposed to validate the Field Sobriety Tests show that they surprisingly inaccurate.

 Here's what Field Sobriety Tests really show: